-Yes you can turn your compost pile too much.
-After a turning session you need to leave it a while to settle down.
+No, you can’t turn your compost pile too much but after a turning session you need to leave it a while to settle down.
 Give nature time to catch its breath after the major agitation that you have caused.
 When you turn a compost pile, it isn’t just the organic material that has been given a good shake-up.
 The fungal activity that’s trying to get a foot-hold, will have been seriously disturbed.

 Microbial life-forms that play a big part in the heating-up process of a compost pile, need a period of quiet to allow them to build up the momentum of heat.
 If you turn the compost too much or too often, the heat won’t build up.
 The turning action will allow extra air into the compost which will keep it cool when we want it to become hot.

 The whole process of managing a compost pile is not an exact science.
 There are many factors that can vary when making compost.
 If you have a compost pile that’s rather wet, then you need to turn it more often and consider adding some drier material as you’re turning it, usually carbon ‘browns’, to remove some of the moisture and improve the balance of the compost that you want to make.